rebelsky/csc207c/_eboards/eboard07-1.md

 **Will we have time limits on any LAs?**

 > Nope.
-I hope that you can complete most LAs in under fifteen minutes.
-  The model in most cases is that you should (a) check your notes/code/memory for something you've written, (b) find that thing, (c) copy/paste/edit, and (d) spend a few minutes adding narrative.
+I hope that you can complete most LAs in about twenty minutes The model in most cases is that you should (a) check your notes/code/memory for something you've written, (b) find that thing, (c) copy/paste/edit, and (d) spend a few minutes adding narrative.